 Inside: Why the tranquil Thai island of Koh Lanta is the ultimate relaxing escape.
 Plus!
 How to get there and where to stay.

-Last winter, Dave and I had such an incredible time on our trip to Thailand and the Philippines that we decided to continue the tradition again this year.
-On our last trip, we visited the island of Boracay in the Philippines and Thailand’s Krabi province.
+Last winter, my husband Dave and I had such an incredible trip to Thailand and the Philippines that we just had to continue the tradition again this year.

 How to get to Koh Lanta